irsdl/IIS-ShortName-Scanner/README.md

 Installation
 --------------
-It has been compiled by using JDK 7.
-You only need to download the following files if you do not want to build this yourself:
+The recent version has been compiled by using Open JDK 17 (an old jar fail for JDK7 is also available).
+You will need to download files in the [/release] directory to use this old application!
-- iis_shortname_scanner.jar
-- config.xml
-- run.bat
-- multi_targets.sh

-Remember to use Java v7.

 You can also compile this application yourself.
 Please submit any issues in GitHub for further investigation.
 It should be straight forward to open this project in Eclipse as well.